reski-id/reski-id/README.md

-- 👋 Hi, I’m @reski-id
+- 👋 Hi, I’m Reski
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web and Mobile Programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ i love working on teamwork
-- 📫 How to reach me ...
+- 📫 you can reach me on +6281268501104 or by pesan.reski@gmail.com

 <!---
 reski-id/reski-id is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.